validatedpatterns/rag-llm-gitops/README.md

 application that harnesses the power of Large Language Models (LLMs) combined with the Retrieval-Augmented Generation (RAG) framework.

+The pattern uses the [Red Hat OpenShift AI](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-ai) to deploy and serve LLM models at scale.

 The application uses either the [EDB Postgres for Kubernetes operator](https://catalog.redhat.com/software/container-stacks/detail/5fb41c88abd2a6f7dbe1b37b)
 (default) or Redis to store embeddings of Red Hat products, running on Red Hat OpenShift to generate project proposals for specific Red Hat products.